arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/11.openmv-camera-display/openmv-camera-display.md

 ---
-title: Display Camera Feed on GIGA Display Shield with OpenMV (MicroPython)
+title: Display Camera Feed on GIGA Display Shield with OpenMV
 description: Learn how to connect a OV7675 camera module and send the frames directly to the display, using the OpenMV platform.
 author: Karl Söderby
 tags: [OV7675, OpenMV, Camera, Display]